tyrostone/tyrostone.github.io/_posts/2019-04-01-devops-career-growth-survey-results-here.md

 But these survey results are clear: Learn about continuous integration and continuous delivery (CI/CD).
 Learn a popular programming language like Python or Go.
 Learn how to use cloud providers like AWS, GCP, and Azure.
 And yes, learn Kubernetes.

 _What do you think?
 Why does everyone want to learn Kubernetes?
 Why are you learning what you're learning?
-Email me at fkdema@gmail.com or message me on Slack or Twitter with your thoughts._
+[Email me](mailto:fkdema@gmail.com) or message me on Slack or Twitter with your thoughts._

 _Are you are interested in learning more about microservices?
 Check out my course, [DevOps Foundations: Microservices](https://www.linkedin.com/learning/devops-foundations-microservices) and I'll give you 3 months of LinkedIn Learning for free.
 Contact me and I’d be happy to give you a code - until they run out!_